fare/asdf/doc/syntax-control.md

 save the initial readtable and bind the `*readtable*` to it around evaluation, so users of private readtables don't have to worry about it.

+### Terminology

+* Standard readtable/standard syntax: defined by the ANSI spec as
+  follows: "standard syntax n. the syntax represented by the standard readtable and used as a reference syntax throughout this document."

+* Initial syntax: the syntax in place when UIOP and ASDF are loaded.
+  This *may* be the same as the standard syntax, but is not necessarily.

+* Private syntax: a syntax intended for use by a system, or a coherent set of systems.
+Note that while there is a single standard syntax, initial syntax, and shared syntax, there may be multiple private syntaxes.

+* Shared syntax: the syntax that will be shared by ASDF across the systems it is loading.
+The shared syntax will be initialized to the initial syntax, rather than standard syntax, in order to preserve backwards compatibility.

 ### Documenting Monotonicity